kostantin-bozovic/DemoQA/README.md

 # DemoQA
-A site where I had the chance to do Automated testing with Selenium of  ''Web tables'' and ''Student Registration Form''.  ( POM and DDT )
+A site where I had the chance to do Automated testing with Selenium of  ''Web tables'' and ''Registration Form''.  ( POM and DDT )

 ## Dependencies
 * Run on Windows 11 Pro